plausible/docs/docs/proxy/guides/nextjs.md

 title: Proxying Plausible through Next.js / Vercel
 ---

+There are two ways you can proxy Plausible through Next.js / Vercel.
+One is using the next-plausible npm package and the other is using the raw Next.js config.
+Here are the instructions:

 ## Using next-plausible

 [next-plausible](https://github.com/4lejandrito/next-plausible) is an npm package that makes it easier to include Plausible Analytics in your Next.js site.

-It provides [out of the box support for proxying the script](https://github.com/4lejandrito/next-plausible#proxy-the-analytics-script), you just need to wrap your `next.config.js` with the `withPlausibleProxy` function:
+It provides out of the box support for proxying the script, you just need to wrap your `next.config.js` with the `withPlausibleProxy` function:

 ```js
 const { withPlausibleProxy } = require('next-plausible')